Thank you for all the congratulatory love, it was truly overwhelming 🙂

 - Google “Environmental organizations” and open the Wikipedia page.
 The list there from A-Z should be casually read over a period of 2 weeks .
 Be curious.
 But don’t go overboard.

-- Ministry of Environment Website.
-It has crazy amount of information.
+- Ministry of Environment Website ( Envis portal) It has crazy amount of information.
 But quite useful.
 Be wise and have an eye on previous year questions to know your limits of searching !

 VII) General Science

 Vision IAS write-ups and Google Alerts on Science, Physics, Chemistry, Biology !
+For non-science background, a revision of 6th to 10th NCERTs is recommended.
 Rest don’t waste much time here.
-Trust your common sense.
+Trust your common sense, look out for UPSC favorites like light, waves, atmospheric gases, green chemistry etc.

 That’s that viz book-list .